kramse/kea-it-sikkerhed/softwaresikkerhed/lektionsplan.md

 From [https://leanpub.com/juice-shop](https://leanpub.com/juice-shop) - suggested price USD 5.99

-It is recommended to buy these books.
+It is recommended to buy these books listed above.

 Supporting literature: